hyunjinjeong/snu-cse-courses-material/README.md

 This repository contains the material of the Computer Science and Engineering courses that I took at Seoul National University in 2013-2020.

-Unfortunately, the contents of many courses are not complete.
+Unfortunately, some of the courses here contain incomplete contents.
 Also, there are some courses not included.
 It's because I lost backup files of them :(

 ## Courses whose contents are not complete